rtr-nettest/open-rmbt-desktop/README.md

 It will be placed in the `out/make` folder at the root of the project.

-_Note: by default macOS overwrites already installed packages, so, if you want to see the app in the menu and in the apps folder, make sure to remove it from anywhere else, including the `out` folder_
+_Note: by default macOS overwrites already installed packages, so, if you want to see the app in the menu and in the Applications folder, make sure to remove RMBTDesktop.app from anywhere else, including the `out` folder, before installing the \*.pkg_

 ### Windows Store